Language and Page Formatting Options

-File systems take great care to safely update metadata, ensuring consistency.
+File systems safely update metadata, ensuring consistency.
 Journalled file systems bundle metadata updates into transactions and send them to persistent storage in the following manner:

 However, file system integrity during power failure becomes more complex for storage devices with extra caches.
 Storage target devices like local S-ATA or SAS drives may have write caches ranging from 32MB to 64MB in size (with modern drives).
 Hardware RAID controllers often contain internal write caches.
 Further, high end arrays, like those from NetApp, IBM, Hitachi and EMC (among others), also have large caches.